 What is Folate (vitamin B9)?

-Folate (vitamin B9, called vitamin B11 in the Dutch convention) is a water-soluble B vitamin the body cannot produce and must obtain daily through diet or supplementation.
-'Folic acid' technically refers to the synthetic oxidised form used in supplements and fortified foods; the blood test measures the active forms circulating in the body.
-It is reported in nmol/L (internationally also µg/L or ng/mL; 1 µg/L ≈ 2.27 nmol/L).
-Folate is essential to two of the body's most fundamental processes: DNA synthesis and cell division.
-As a cofactor in the one-carbon metabolism cycle it links methionine, homocysteine, and the building blocks of DNA.
-Red blood cells must renew themselves rapidly; when folate is insufficient the cells become too large and immature — a pattern called macrocytic anaemia that is visible in the blood count.
-Laboratories typically measure serum folate, which is sensitive to recent intake.
-Erythrocyte folate (measured inside red blood cells) is more stable and reflects stores over the preceding two to three months — more functionally meaningful as a measure of actual body reserves, but less routinely tested.
+Folate (vitamin B9) is a water-soluble B vitamin the body cannot make itself.
+It is essential for DNA synthesis and cell division.
+Red blood cells must renew rapidly; when folate is insufficient they become too large and immature — a pattern called macrocytic anaemia visible in the blood count.
+Laboratories typically measure serum folate, which responds to recent food intake.
+Measure it fasting for a reliable result.
+Erythrocyte folate is more stable and reflects body stores over the past two to three months — more informative, but less routinely measured.

 Why is Folate (vitamin B9) relevant?